vietbuiminh/vietbuiminh.github.io/coding.md

             alt="Screenshot Stocksify app">
     </a>
     <div class="desc">
-        Don't know where to start with investing?
-Start researching with Stocksify, it gives the big picture of the stock or the company you interested in just input the stock CODE into the box and search.
+        <p>Don't know where to start with investing?
+Start researching with Stocksify, it gives the big picture
+        of the stock or the company you interested in just input the stock CODE into the box and search.</p>
         <span class="bottomrow">
             <span class="tags">
                 <a class="button link" target="_blank" href="https://devpost.com/software/stocking-m2z3vh">